 Does it work?
 Yes.
 My 14-year-old Schnauzer loses his balance when he puts his head down to eat.
 This brings the food closer to him, so he doesn’t have to put his head down.
 However, when he was eating dry food, we did have a stomach bloat scare while using this product.
 The vet did mention that elevated bowls can play a part in stomach bloat.
 Max has since been switched to a wet food diet and I no longer have that concern for him.
 Meaning, even with that scare, I still use the elevated bowl for his comfort.

-Would I recommend an elevated bowl for dry food?
-No.
+Q: Would you recommend this for dry dog food?

-Would I recommend an elevated bowl for dogs that “inhale” their dry food?
-Definitely not.
+Q: Would I recommend an elevated bowl for dogs that “inhale” their dry food?